WinVector/wrapr/extras/bquote.md

 `rlang` documentation and promotion does sometimes mention `bquote()`, but never seems to actually *try* `bquote()` as an alternate solution in a post-`dplyr 0.5.0` world (i.e., one where "`:=`" is part of `dplyr`).
 So new readers can be forgiven for having the (false) impression that `rlang` substitution is a unique and unprecedented capability for `R`.

-`rlang` currently can not substitute into a number of common target positions.
+`rlang` can not substitute into a number of common target positions due to syntax restrictions.
 For example the we could try to repeat the `wrapr::let()` replace the item on the right of the "`$`" example, but that does not work.

 ``` r
 library("rlang")